 Top Private Equity Firms in Florida

-Florida is experiencing rapid economic growth fueled by private equity investments in healthcare, real estate, and manufacturing.
-In2022, Florida attracted over $60 billion in private equity investments, ranking it among the top states for growth-stage capital.
-Cities like Miami, Tampa, and Orlando are emerging as key locations in the Southeast for private equity deal flow.
+Florida has been witnessing tremendous growth in its economy due to private equity investments in the health care, real estate, and manufacturing industries.
+In 2022, Florida received over $60 billion in private equity investment capital, making it one of the top-ranked states in growth-stage capital investment.
+Cities like Miami, Tampa, and Orlando have become important destinations in the Southeast region for private equity deal flow.

 - Hidden Harbor Capital Partners